News

-For her Masters, Grace Warner is investigating the potential role of microclimates in buffering organisms against climate change.
-Read more here:
+For her Masters, Grace Warner investigated the potential role of microclimates in buffering organisms against climate change.

 Kruger Park workshop